Arjunmehta312/Gambling-Simulator/README.md

 - To create the Limbo game, where users predict outcomes and win based on their predictions.
 - To provide a simple and intuitive GUI for a seamless gaming experience.

-## Blackjack Game Overview
+## Casino Games Overview

-### What is Blackjack?
+### What are Lmbo, Dice game and Blackjack?

+Limbo is a game where players predict a multiplier value, and the game generates a random multiplier.
+The player wins if the generated multiplier is higher than their predicted value.
+The payout is calculated based on the predicted multiplier and the actual multiplier.

+Dice Game involves players placing bets on the outcome of a dice roll.
+Players choose a target number and predict whether the dice will roll over or under that number.
+The player wins if the outcome matches their prediction, and the bet amount is won or lost accordingly.

 Blackjack, also known as 21, is one of the most popular casino card games worldwide.
 The goal is to have a hand value closer to 21 than the dealer’s without exceeding 21.
 Players are dealt two initial cards and can choose to receive additional cards (hit) or keep their current hand (stand).

-### How to Play Blackjack
+### How to Play Limbo

-- **Initial Deal:** Each player is dealt two cards, and the dealer receives two cards (one face up and one face down).
-- **Player’s Turn:** Players can choose to 'hit' (receive another card) or 'stand' (keep their current hand).
-They can also 'double down' (double their bet and receive one more card) or 'split' (if the two initial cards are of the same value).
-- **Dealer’s Turn:** The dealer reveals their face-down card and must hit until their hand value is 17 or higher.
+- **Placing Bets:** Players place their bets and predict a multiplier value.
+- **Game Start:** The game generates a random multiplier.
-- **Winning:** The player wins if their hand value is closer to 21 than the dealer’s without exceeding 21.
-A hand value over 21 is a 'bust,' resulting in an automatic loss.
+- **Winning:** The player wins if the generated multiplier is higher than their predicted value.
+The payout is calculated based on the predicted multiplier and the actual multiplier.

 ### How to Play Dice Game